 Once everything is ready, you can start sending your campaigns and let the feed automatically put itself in the right order in your mailings.

-2. Guide how to use "Dynamic list" in Rule
+2. Guide on how to use "Dynamic list" in the Rule

 When you have an updated template that contains a block with "Dynamic list" support, it automatically loads the content into your mailings, without any extra work.